DanielMinaya1/DanielMinaya1/README.md

 <h1 align="center">Hi there 👋</h1>
 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

-<h3 align="center">I'm Daniel, a Civil Engineering Mathematics student 🎓 from <a href="https://ingenieria.uchile.cl/english/departments/mathematical-engineering">Faculty of Physical and Mathematical Sciences</a> and prospective graduate student of the <a href=https://mds.uchile.cl/>Master's in Data Science</a> of <a href="https://uchile.cl/english">University of Chile</a>.
+I'm Daniel, a Civil Engineering Mathematics student 🎓 from <a href="https://ingenieria.uchile.cl/english/departments/mathematical-engineering">Faculty of Physical and Mathematical Sciences</a> and prospective graduate student of the <a href=https://mds.uchile.cl/>Master's in Data Science</a> of <a href="https://uchile.cl/english">University of Chile</a>.

 <h3> 👨‍💻 Programming Languages </h3>